symfony/symfony-docs/cookbook/workflow/new_project_svn.rst

 .. index::
    single: Workflow; Subversion

-How to Create and store a Symfony2 Project in Subversion
+How to Create and Store a Symfony2 Project in Subversion
 ========================================================

 .. tip::